 Update Alignment

-Once you have determined the coordinate system and identified common points for alignment, you can proceed with the alignment process.
+Once the coordinate system is determined and the common points for alignment are identified, proceed with the alignment process.
 The specific workflow will vary depending on the third-party software you are using.
-We recommend referring to the support or knowledge base articles of your chosen software for detailed guidance on the step-by-step alignment procedure.
+We recommend referring to the support or knowledge base articles of the chosen software for detailed guidance on the step-by-step alignment procedure.
 Some useful links are provided below.

 After adjusting the position of the data, it can then be saved or exported into a suitable format for uploading into Cintoo.
 This ensures that all data elements are correctly positioned and aligned as per project requirements.
 Importing into Cintoo should then seamlessly integrate these elements into the correct locations, ready for further use.